Guide

 You need to pay Income Tax and National Insurance if you earn over a certain amount in a single tax year.

-Employees and employers both pay National Insurance contributions and you will need to apply for a National Insurance number (NINo) to record your contributions once you start to work in the UK.
+Employees and employers both pay National Insurance contributions.
+You will need to apply for a National Insurance number (NINo) once you start to work in the UK.

 Apply for a National Insurance Number

-You can apply for a National Insurance Number at GOV.UK and may need your passport and BRP card to prove your identity.
-It can take up to 8 weeks for a National Insurance number to be issued after you have proven your identity.
+You can apply for a National Insurance Number at GOV.UK.
+You may need your passport or national identity card to prove your identity.
+It can take up to 4 weeks for a National Insurance number to be issued after you have proven your identity.
+You can only apply once you have arrived in the UK.

 Can my family members work while I study in the UK?